spectrocloud/pack-central/packs/kubedoom-1.0.0/README.md

 # Kubedoom

 Kubedoom is a containerized version of the 1993 video game Doom developed by id Software.
-The application runs in a container that simulates a virtual desktop and needs to be accessed with a Virtual Network Computing (VNC) viewer.
+The application operates in a container that simulates a virtual desktop and needs to be accessed with a Virtual Network Computing (VNC) viewer.

-This pack was created for Edge deployments.
-If you want to deploy the application to a non-Edge environment, you need to set up port forwarding to the pod running the workload.

 ## Prerequisites